cloud-custodian/cloud-custodian/docs/source/azure/configuration/helmtutorial.rst

 Tutorial - Helm Deployment
 ==========================

-This is the tutorial for deploying the Container Host helm chart.
+This is a step-by-step tutorial for deploying the Azure Container Host in Azure Kubernetes Service (AKS) with the provided helm chart and deployment script.